Javatpoint Logo

 Essay Writing Format

 The word essay is derived from 'exagium', which is a Latin word, translating as presenting one's case.
-Hence, an essay is a written document explaining somebody's situation, thoughts, etc. For someone on this earth, it seems to be very easy to write an essay.
-They see it as easy as taking a pen and paper and start scribbling or sitting on their computer and soon begin typing.
-They might either make the framework on paper, on their computer or in their mind themselves.
-These people have a large store of vocabulary, along with massive catch on various topics of public interest and current affairs.
+Hence, an essay is a written document explaining somebody's situation, thoughts, etc. Writing an essay seems to be very easy for someone on this earth.
+They see it as easy as taking a pen and paper, scribbling, or sitting on their computer and soon begin typing.
+They might make the framework on paper, on their computer, or in their mind.
+These people have a large store of vocabulary and massive catch on various topics of public interest and current affairs.

 Essay Writing Format

-Those, who have not written an essay before, initially struggle with it.
-They find it challenging to hold their writing pace and put their ideas systematically.
+Those who have not written an essay initially struggle with it.
+They find holding their writing pace and putting their ideas systematically challenging.
 This struggle can be made more accessible by following a process.
-This will gradually increase the writing speed and improve the other related skills.
+This will gradually increase the writing speed and improve other related skills.
 So, the steps to be followed while writing an essay include the following:

 1. Decide the type of essay you suppose to write from the following types :